machawk1/wail/README.md

 <h2>Running WAIL</h2>
 End-user execution is meant to be accessed through the binary file, either WAIL.app on MacOS X or WAIL.exe on Windows (7+).
-To run it using Python for testing, simple use:
+To run it using Python for testing, simply use:
 <blockquote>python WAIL.py</blockquote>
-...on Windows or:
-<blockquote>arch -i386 python WAIL.py</blockquote>
-on MacOS X.

 You may need to install other dependencies on your system to compile from source like <a href="http://www.wxwidgets.org/">wxWidgets</a> depending on your local python configuration.